The Simple Science (and Logic) of Covid

 P2.
 Vaccinations help produce "immune" people.

 No one is effectively isolated from the virus at this time.
-The number of new infections each day prohibit any chance of the health systems coping with the new variant/P5.
-Immune people cannot stop the transmission of the virus if they are isolated from the virus.
-To "participate" in stopping the transmission of the virus, an immune person must non-isolate themselves.
-They must fully socialize, unmasked.
+The number of new infections each day prohibit any chance of the health systems coping with the new variant/

 Here are the simple LOGICAL conclusions: